 Probabilistic thinking allows individuals to evaluate decisions based on the range of possible outcomes, rather than seeing choices as simply right or wrong.
 This mindset aids in detaching from specific outcomes and concentrating on the decision-making process itself, leading to more informed choices.

 The book introduces key concepts such as probabilistic thinking, understanding cognitive biases, enhancing decision-making under uncertainty, and the importance of learning from outcomes.
-These are vital for making informed decisions in both personal and professional contexts.
+These tools are vital for making informed decisions in both personal and professional contexts.

 How does Annie Duke suggest handling risk and opportunity?